sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 ### Ansible and Pytest

-No new Ansible YAML test case will be added.
+This test plan is based on platform test infrastructure as additional cases.
 The test will reuse current [platform test](https://github.com/Azure/SONiC-mgmt/tree/master/tests/platform) in SONiC-mgmt.
 New pytest test cases will be added to [test_platform_info.py](https://github.com/Azure/SONiC-mgmt/blob/master/tests/platform/test_platform_info.py).
 In addition, valid_policy.json,  invalid_format_policy.json and invalid_value_policy.json will be added as thermal policy configuration file for test purpose.

 #### Valid policy file

 In the valid policy file, two policies are defined.
 One is for "any PSU absence", the other is for "all FAN and PSU presence".

-- For "any PSU absence", all FAN speed need be set to 100% and thermal control algorithm need to be disabled.
+- In the case of "any PSU absence", the expected behavior based on the design and implementation is that FAN speed is set to 100% and thermal control algorithm is disabled.
-- For "all FAN and PSU presence", thermal control algorithm need to be enabled and FAN speed should be adjusted by it.
+- In the case of "all FAN and PSU presence", the thermal control algorithm is enabled and the FAN speed is being adjusted by the thermal control.

 The valid_policy.json file content is like: